 - Good for your skin: If you have skin issues, perhaps dry skin, sleeping with a humidifier can add moisture to your skin.
 Increased skin moisture means healthier, suppler skin.
 It also minimizes the risk of skin issues such as eczema.

-- Good for flu and cold: People with cold and flu symptoms would also benefit immensely from sleeping with a humidifier overnight, especially since flue/cold symptoms tend to worsen at night.
+- Humidifiers are good for flu and cold: People with cold and flu symptoms would also benefit immensely from sleeping with a humidifier overnight, especially since flue/cold symptoms tend to worsen at night.
 The humidifier will moisten your nasal membranes and open up your sinuses, effectively suppressing the cold/flu symptoms.

 - Good for asthma and allergies: For people with asthma and allergies, sleeping through the night in a room with dry air can feel like a death sentence.
 The coughing, sneezing, and gasping for air get bad fast.
 Bringing in a humidifier can help relieve the symptoms.